yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-Appointment-intro.md

 3. **Minutes Duration** - overlaps to some extent with "start" and "end" but useful to indicate at-a-glance how long the appointment is.
 May also be useful to indicate the anticipated duration within a longer overall timeslot.

-4. **Appointment Type** - a simple list of codes eg "routine", "emergency" etc
+4. **Appointment Type** - a simple list of codes eg "routine", "emergency" etc. We add a value for "urgent" to cover scheduled but urgent appointments.

 5. **Description** - any other title or text to further describe the appointment